Sustainable Games Standard

 Rather than merely reacting to shifting regulatory landscapes, the SGA leads the sustainability regulatory conversation together with its partners.
 This proactive stance reduces the uncertainty and financial strain of constant regulatory changes, saving both time and money.

-The SGA Standard is open-access and publicly available for use by the entire games industry and beyond.
+The Standard is open-access and publicly available for use by the entire games industry and beyond.
 Game companies can leverage the methodology and templates as-is to enhance their internal processes and reduce consultancy costs.
 Consultants and toolmakers can also elevate their services by integrating this industry-specific standard into their offerings, tailoring them to meet the unique needs of the games industry.

 The globally standardized approach enables comparability of data, a clearer, data-driven understanding and strategic approach towards the impacts of the entire industry and its partners.
 It facilitates strategic, systematic emissions reduction at the industry level, extending beyond the individual games company level.